TheHive-Project/TheHiveDocs/README.md

 TheHive is a scalable 3-in-1 open source and free security incident response platform designed to make life easier for SOCs, CSIRTs, CERTs and any information security practitioner dealing with security incidents that need to be investigated and acted upon swiftly.

-**Note:**  TheHive's documentation repository.
+**Note:**  This is TheHive's documentation repository.
 If you are looking for its source code, please visit [https://github.com/CERT-BDF/TheHive/](https://github.com/CERT-BDF/TheHive/).

 ## Hardware Pre-requisites